zjzhao1002/Machine-Learning-from-Scratch/Linear_Regression/README.md

 ```
 where $\eta$ is the learning rate.

-By iteratively performing the forward pass, computing the cost, performing the backward pass, and updating the parameters,
+By iteratively performing the forward pass, computing the loss function, performing the backward pass, and updating the parameters,
 the model learns to make better predictions.

+This plot show the